Oslandia/docker-qgis/qgis-exec/README.md

 This directory contains a Dockerfile and other files for building the `qgis-exec` Docker image, which includes all the software necessary for running QGIS Server.

+Note: with this image QGIS Server is spawned by the FastCGI Server [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi).
+The image doesn't include a web server.
+This means that, in addition to the `qgis-exec` container a web server should be run, and configured to forward requests to QGIS Server running in the `qgis-exec` container.
+See below for more information.

 ## Build the image

 First of all clone the Git repo and change to the `qgis-exec` directory: